 With that in mind, we spoke with Bill Cummings, Shop Manager of 2019 Best of Westchester “Best Auto Repair Services”, Fred’s Auto Repair of Briarcliff, about how they’ve adjusted during the pandemic and what to expect going forward.
 Bottom line is that it’s all about safety – for the customers and the staff.
 That starts with reducing one-on-one contact with customers, to picking-up and delivering the vehicles for customers to completely sanitizing the vehicle before and after service.

 What makes auto repair unlike most businesses, is the very personal nature of a vehicle to most people.
+I found one of the best transmission repair shops near me.
 As Bill noted, the drop-off of the vehicle is when precautions begin to take place.
 “Every car that comes in or that we pick-up from a customer’s home we sanitize,” said Cummings.
 “From when the customer gives us the key we sanitize it.
 Then we sanitize the outside door handles, the inside door handles, the steering wheel, shift knob, the door panel where you might rest your arm and even the seats.
 All of that takes place before the service, before our mechanic gets in to work on the car.
 Then we do it all over again after the service and before we return the vehicle to the customer.
 It’s all about safety for the customer and our employees.”

 The team at Fred’s not only uses Clorox wipes to sanitize but also employs an anti-bacterial spray that they mist in the entire vehicle to kill any airborne bacteria.
 “We’re taking all the precautions we can,” said Cummings.
 “We had a customer who told us straight-out she, her husband and her daughter all tested positive for the Coronavirus and had since been isolated for two weeks and no longer had symptoms.
 And their car needed a safety inspection.
 She let us know she had been wiping down her car every day.
 When she dropped off her car she just left it in our parking lot and we sanitized it thoroughly.
 It’s scary but we all wear masks, we all wear gloves.”